M (New York City Subway service)

-The M operates at all times.
-Weekday rush hour, midday, and early evening service operates between 71st Avenue in Forest Hills, Queens, and Metropolitan Avenue in Middle Village, Queens, making local stops along its entire route; weekend daytime and late evening weekday service is cut back from 71st Avenue in Queens to Essex Street in the Lower East Side of Manhattan; late night service short turns at Myrtle Avenue in Brooklyn.
+The M operates 24 hours daily, although service patterns vary based on the time of day.
+Weekday rush hour and midday service operates between 71st Avenue in Forest Hills and Metropolitan Avenue in Middle Village, Queens and makes all stops along the full route through Manhattan and Brooklyn; weekday evening and weekend non-overnight service short turns at Essex Street on the Lower East Side of Manhattan and does not operate to or from 71st Avenue.
+Overnight service operates as a shuttle between Metropolitan Avenue in Queens and Myrtle Avenue–Broadway in Brooklyn.

-The M is the only service that travels through the same borough via two different, unconnected lines.
+The M is the only service that travels in the same borough via two different and unconnected lines.
 Additionally, the M is the only non-shuttle service that has both of its full-run terminals in the same borough (Queens).
 Though the full route length between 71st Avenue and Metropolitan Avenue is about 18.2 mi, the stations are geographically located 2.47 mi apart, marking this as the shortest geographic distance between termini for any New York City Subway service that is not a shuttle service.